Parliamentary.ai

 Groups Affected

-• Children aged 10 and 11: They will no longer be subject to the criminal justice system.
+• Children aged 10-11: They will no longer be subject to criminal prosecution.

 Powered by nyModel